-- 1. If the authority of a member of Tbilisi Sakrebulo elected under the proportional system is prematurely terminated, his/her place in Sakrebulo shall be taken, within 2 weeks, by his/her replacement, by a candidate who is the following in sequence on the party list, if he/she gives consent to becoming a member of Sakrebulo within 10 days after being notified by the CEC.
-If there is no candidate on the party list submitted, the seat shall be annulled. - 2.
-If a withdrawn member of Tbilisi Sakrebulo was elected through the party list of an electoral bloc and the party list indicated that he/she is a member of one of the parties in the electoral bloc, the next candidate for Sakrebulo membership on the same party list shall replace him/her within two weeks if, within ten days after the vacancy occurs, the new candidate consents to become a Tbilisi Sakrebulo member.
-Otherwise, the vacancy shall be filled by the next candidate on the same party list, etc. If the party list did not indicate that the Sakrebulo member who last held the vacant seat is a member of one of the parties in the electoral bloc, his/her successor shall be determined under paragraph 1 of this article.
+1. If the authority of a member of Tbilisi Sakrebulo elected under the proportional system is prematurely terminated, his/her place in Sakrebulo shall be taken, within 2 weeks, by his/her replacement, by a candidate who is the following in sequence on the party list, if he/she gives consent to becoming a member of Sakrebulo within 10 days after being notified by the CEC.
+If there is no candidate on the party list submitted, the seat shall be annulled.

-[2.
-(Deleted - 21.7.2018, No 3266).
-(Shall become effective from 1 January 2021)]

-- 3. A successor of the withdrawn member of Tbilisi Sakrebulo elected through proportional system shall, within 10 days of having notified the CEC, consent to Sakrebulo membership.
-Otherwise, the vacancy will be filled by the candidate determined according to paragraph 2 of this article.
-If no candidate appears in the party list, the seat shall be annulled. - [3.
-The replacement of a withdrawn member of Tbilisi Sakrebulo elected under the proportional system shall, within 10 days after being notified by the CEC, give consent to the membership of Sakrebulo.
+3. The replacement of a withdrawn member of Tbilisi Sakrebulo elected under the proportional system shall, within 10 days after being notified by the CEC, give consent to the membership of Sakrebulo.
 Otherwise, the vacancy shall be filled by a candidate who, in the same party, is the following in sequence on the party list, etc. If there is no candidate on the party list submitted, the seat shall be annulled.

-(Shall become effective from 1 January 2021)] - 4.
-If powers of a Tbilisi Sakrebulo member elected through the majoritarian electoral system are prematurely terminated, by-elections shall be held under the procedure established by this Law.
-If powers of the Sakrebulo member are terminated between a period from 15 February to 15 July, by-elections shall be held in October of the same year, and if powers of the Sakrebulo member are terminated between the period from 15 July to 15 February, by-elections shall be held in the nearest May.
-By-elections of Tbilisi Sakrebulo shall not be held in the year of regular elections of local self-government bodies. - 5.
-The CEC shall set the date of by-elections by ordinance.
-The CEC shall set the time frames for election events by ordinance not later than the 50^{th} day before Election Day. - 6.
-Candidates, who have won the by-elections, shall take the places of withdrawn Tbilisi Sakrebulo members, elected through the majoritarian system for the remaining term of office of the Sakrebulo. - 7.
-To run in Tbilisi Sakrebulo by-elections, the party/electoral bloc referred to in Article 142(1)(a) of this Law as well as the party registered for the last elections of municipality bodies, shall apply to the CEC not later than the 47th day before Election Day.
-A party which fails to meet this condition shall apply to the CEC within the same time frame.
-Upon receipt of the application, the CEC shall give such party a sample form of a party supporter list to collect supporter signatures.
-An initiative group of voters shall apply to the CEC within the same time frame.
-The initiative group of voters, as well as the candidate nominated by such group shall be registered under Article 141(3) of this Law. - [7.
-To run in the Tbilisi Sakrebulo by-elections, a party referred to in Article 142(1)(a) of this Law, which was registered for the last elections of municipality bodies, shall file an application to the CEC not later than the 47th day before Election Day.
+4. If powers of a Tbilisi Sakrebulo member elected through the majoritarian electoral system are prematurely terminated, by-elections shall be held under the procedure established by this Law.
+If powers of the Sakrebulo member are terminated within a period from the 15th of February to the 15th of July, by-elections shall be held in October of the same year, and if powers of the Sakrebulo member are terminated within a period from the 15th of February, by-elections shall be held in the nearest May.
+By-elections of Tbilisi Sakrebulo shall not be held in the year of regular elections of local self-government bodies.

+5. The CEC shall set the date of by-elections by an ordinance.
+The CEC shall set the timeframes for election events by ordinance not later than the 50th day before Election Day.

+6. Candidates, who have won the by-elections, shall take the places of Tbilisi Sakrebulo members withdrawn, elected through the majoritarian system for the remaining term of office of the Sakrebulo.

+7. To run in the Tbilisi Sakrebulo by-elections, a party referred to in Article 142(1)(a) of this Law, which was registered for the last elections of the municipality bodies, shall file an application to the CEC not later than the 47th day before Election Day.
 A party which fails to meet this condition shall file an application to the CEC within the same time limit.
 Upon receiving of the application, the CEC shall forward to such party a sample list of party supporters to collect supporter signatures.
 An initiative group of voters shall file an application to the CEC within the same time limit.
 The initiative group of voters and a candidate it has nominated shall be registered under Article 141 of this Law.

-(Shall become effective from 1 January 2021)] - 8.
-The party, the registration of which under paragraph 7 of this article requires the presentation of the party supporter list, shall present to the CEC, not later than the 40th day before Election Day, the list of voters supporting the party to run in the Sakrebulo elections.
+8. The party, the registration of which under paragraph 7 of this article requires the presentation of the party supporter list, shall present to the CEC, not later than the 40th day before Election Day, the list of voters supporting the party to run in the Sakrebulo elections.

+Organic Law of Georgia No 2093 of 7 March 2014 - website, 14.3.2014 Organic Law of Georgia No 1274 of 26 July 2017 - website, 29.7.2017 Organic Law of Georgia No 3266 of 21 July 2018 - website, 13.8.2018 Organic Law of Georgia No 6854 of 15 July 2020 - website, 28.7.2020 Organic Law of Georgia No 6855 of 15 July 2020 - website, 28.7.2020